Exodusters: Role of black leadership

-While the roles of community leaders like Singleton and Adams, white facilitators like Thomas W. Conway, formal politicians, and white philanthropists were in some ways crucial to the Exodus, the migration ultimately came about as a result of the collective misery of black southerners and the individual inquiry and initiative taken in response by would-be migrants.
+While the roles of community leaders like Singleton and Adams, white facilitators like Thomas W. Conway, formal politicians, and white philanthropists were in some ways crucial to the exodus, the migration ultimately came about as a result of the collective misery of black southerners and the individual inquiry and initiative taken in response by migrants.
 Black political leaders at the time, such as Adams and Singleton at the local level and Frederick Douglass and Mississippi Senator Blanche K. Bruce at the national level, were limited in their ability to influence the southern black populace.
 For this reason, during the post-Reconstruction period, blacks did not enjoy any truly representative national leadership.

 Promised lands

-Kansas vs. Liberia

 Before the Exodus of 1879 to Kansas, southern blacks convened to discuss the option of emigration both formally and informally.
-Delegates from Louisiana, Mississippi, Alabama, Texas, Arkansas, and Georgia met at a New Orleans conference in 1875 and discussed black emigration to western territories and Liberia.
+Delegates from Louisiana, Mississippi, Alabama, Texas, Arkansas, and Georgia met at a New Orleans conference in 1875 and discussed black emigration to western territories and to Liberia.
 Black settlement outside of the South as a result of emigration was termed "colonization", and the New Orleans committee meeting became a full-fledged organization dubbed "The Colonization Council".
-The Council held its first public meetings in 1877.
+The council held its first public meetings in 1877.
 Council meetings consisted of speechmaking and petition writing and signing, with some 98,000 men, women, and children from Louisiana signed onto emigration lists.

 Liberia proved an unrealistic destination for black refugees financially and logistically.
-As the land of John Brown, Kansas had fought bitterly for its Free State status, and took its fair treatment of black immigrants as a point of pride.
+As the land of John Brown, Kansas had fought bitterly for its free state status and took its fair treatment of black immigrants as a point of pride.
 Kansas did not actively encourage the Exodusters, but its equal-opportunity stance was more welcoming than most of the country.

-Reality in Kansas

 The most successful of the Exodusters were those who moved to urban centers and found work as domestic or trade workers.
-Almost all of the Exodusters who attempted to homestead in the countryside settled in the Kansas uplands, which presented the most formidable obstacles to small-scale farmers.
+Almost all who attempted to homestead in the countryside settled in the Kansas uplands, which presented the most formidable obstacles to small-scale farmers.
 The uplands were the only lands available for purchase after the squatters, railroads, and speculators had taken the best farmland.
 Given the agricultural challenge of farming these lands, many Exodusters were still destitute a year after their arrival.